13 Jul 2026, Mon

 a police car parked on the side of the road

 Chicago officials had a chance to own up to a catastrophic decision.
-Instead, they voted to fight.
+Instead, they voted to fight it in court.
 The City Council Finance Committee rejected an $8.25 million settlement for the family of 55-year-old Dominga Flores Gomez, who was killed during a high-speed police chase in Little Village.
-The 18-15 vote sends the wrongful death lawsuit toward trial, unless the full City Council intervenes or a lower figure is negotiated.
+The 18-15 vote sends the wrongful death lawsuit toward trial, unless the full City Council intervenes or a lower figure gets negotiated first.

 On the same day the committee rejected Gomez’s settlement, it approved $29.2 million in wrongful conviction settlements tied to former Detective Reynaldo Guevara, who was accused of framing suspects in dozens of cases.
-He was never charged, never disciplined before retiring in 2005, and continues to draw a city pension.
+He was never charged criminally, was never disciplined before retiring in 2005, and continues to draw a city pension to this day.

 By Shawn Henry